-Fife & Drum Corps groups will gather at the annual Deep River Ancient Muster on July 19-20, 2019 at Devitt Field in Deep River.
-The Deep River Ancient Muster is the oldest and largest gathering of fife and drum participants and enthusiasts in the world and has been referred to as “The Granddaddy of All Musters” and “A Colonial Woodstock”.
+Fife & Drum Corp groups will gather at the annual Deep River Ancient Muster on July 19-20, 2019 at Devitt Field in Deep River.
+The Deep River Ancient Muster is the oldest and largest gathering of fife and drum participants and enthusiasts in the world and has been referred to as “The Granddaddy of All Musters” and “A Colonial Woodstock.”

 Deep River Ancient Muster

-Up to 80 fife and drum corp groups dressed in historical attire converge each July on the third Saturday at Deep River.
+Up to 80 fife and drum corp groups, dressed in historical attire, converge in Deep River on the third Saturday in July each year.
 They parade along Main Street, passing historic homes and buildings while performing some of the same music that provided the cadence for troops marching into battle during the Revolutionary War, the Civil War and other early American military engagements.